paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 32. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 33. Open OTPHelper
 33. **New 3DS Only:** Select the Unbrick FW 2.1 EmuNAND option and follow instructions.
 This can take a while.
+34. Go to "NAND Validation Options"
+35. Select "Validate EmuNAND Downgrade" **(If this fails or gives you an error do NOT continue or you may BRICK)**
-33. Go to "NAND Backup & Restore" **(Old 3DS users do not have to do this since the firmware was designed to run on Old 3DS; you should still do the next steps with the same name)**
+33. Go to "NAND Backup & Restore"
 33. Backup EmuNAND to `emuNAND_unbricked.bin`
 34. Restore SysNAND from `emuNAND_unbricked.bin`
+35. Go back to the Main Menu
+34. Go to "NAND Validation Options"
+35. Select "Validate SysNAND Downgrade" **(If this fails or gives you an error, restore your SysNAND from `sysNAND_original.bin` without rebooting** *(you can press Select to eject your SD card and copy the file);* **do NOT continue or you may BRICK)**
 35. Cross your fingers
 36. Reboot
 37. If you get a black screen, boot with the SD card remove then reinsert when you see the home menu.